Going To College With a Learning Disability

 1. Can Someone With Learning Disabilities Succeed in College?

-Someone with a learning disability can be very successful in college, especially if they are able to get help with the areas that give them difficulty.
+Someone with a learning disability can be very successful in college, especially if they can get help with the areas that give them difficulty.
 By using some of the accommodations that are offered, college students can thrive in their classes.

 2. How Do Learning Disabilities Affect College Students?